 “Having lived in Royston for 16 years, the Heath is one of the reasons I love living here, along with its people.
 As a working parent, my family and I all use the heath both for sports and general recreational purposes.

 I am currently a CEO of a charity with 20 years of experience working in the charity sector and know that finding sustainable funding sources is hard, especially if you don’t have a vision of what the future should look like.
 Being at the heart of finding ways of encouraging activities on and involvement with the Heath, excites me.
 Whether that’s through playing sport, preserving and ensuring its ecology and wildlife, or making sure the Heath is accessible to the whole community, including the four-legged ones.

 It is essential for the future of this precious space that we work with the community to develop a long-term sustainable strategy so that generations of people from Therfield.”

 Clive Hall: email@example.com

 The Conservators are jointly Lords of the Manor of Therfield.
-They can appoint a Conservator to serve and appointed Mark Weatherhead.
+They can appoint a Conservator to serve and have appointed John King.